 A remote control receptacle is provided on the case front of the welder for connecting a remote control to to the machine.
-A Foot Amptroltm, foot activated remote control, is included with the Square Wave TIG 175.
 Refer to the Optional Accessories section of this manual for other available remote controls.

 CONNECTIONS FOR STICK (SMAW) WELDING